 The Licensee shall submit a Construction Summary Report to the Board, within ninety (90) days following the completion of any structure designed to contain, withhold, divert or retain Waters or Wastes, as authorized by the Board.
 The construction summary report shall be prepared by an Engineer(s) in accordance with Schedule D, Item 1.

-The Licensee shall conduct inspections of earthworks and geological and hydrological regimes of the Project Biannually during the summer or as otherwise approved by the Board in writing.
-The inspection shall be conducted by a Geotechnical Engineer and the inspection report shall be submitted to the Board within sixty (60) days of the inspection, including a cover letter from the Licensee outlining an implementation plan to respond to the Engineer’s recommendations.
+The Licensee shall conduct inspections of earthworks and geological and hydrological regimes of the Project annually.
+The inspection shall be conducted by a Engineer and the inspection report shall be submitted to the Board within sixty (60) days of the inspection, including a cover letter from the Licensee outlining an implementation plan to respond to the Engineer’s recommendations.

 The Licensee shall prevent any chemicals, fuel or Wastes associated with the undertaking from entering any Water body.